 Click any photo to see larger version

 Thanks again to Emily and Nicholas for choosing me as your wedding DJ!
 It was great to meet you and to help you celebrate your special day.
-I wish you all the best for years of love and happiness together!
-Thanks also to the great staff at the Tailwater Lodge — a great venue, and I look forward to returning in December for Irene and Robert’s wedding.
-Fingers crossed for mercy from the almighty lake effect snow machine!
+I wish you all the best for many, many more years of love and happiness together!
+Thanks also to the great staff at the Tailwater Lodge -- a great venue, and I look forward to returning in December for Irene and Robert's wedding!